Contact Us

 They have impressive custom built glass and shade houses for all weather conditions so kind to orchids.

-I now live on a half acre fully bushed block with orchids occurring naturally here on my block in Katoomba.
+I now live on a half-acre fully bushed block in Katoomba, with orchids occurring naturally here in my garden.

 Blue Mountains.